JetBrains/kotlin-web-site/docs/topics/native/native-dynamic-libraries.md

     * The `libnative` is used as the library name, the prefix for the generated header file name.
 It also prefixes all declarations in the header file.

-3. Run the `linkDebugSharedNative` Gradle task to build the library in the IDE or call the following console command:
+3. Run the `linkDebugSharedNative` Gradle task in the IDE or use the following console command in your terminal to build the library:

    ```bash
    ./gradlew linkDebugSharedNative